Shirley-biu/The-algorithms-used-for-SMBSAM-OS-2DP-problem/README.md

 ## ts_blf.py
 This file is used to implement the Tabu Search algorithm, which mainly includes:

+Initial solution: The initial solution based on rules.

 Tabu list management: Record the recently visited solutions to avoid re-searching them.

 Neighborhood search: Search for better solutions within the neighborhood.